How to Choose Your Wedge, Respect Context, and Build Products That Change Real Trajectories in EdTech

 Focus in an Overstimulated EdTech Market

-In an overstimulated market, clarity about the one problem you exist to solve is itself a competitive advantage.
+In an overstimulated market, clarity about the one problem you exist to solve is a competitive advantage.

 Local-First, Global-Aware

-schedules and assessment cultures differ
+Schedules and assessment cultures vary.

-incentives for teachers and institutions differ
+Incentives for teachers and institutions differ.

 Hard Problems Are Layered Problems